 Why waste time figuring out everything when others have already done it for you?
 Avoid the costly learning curve by borrowing the successful methods and processes from other industries.
 Then, pick the most effective, powerful and suitable breakthrough approaches to apply to your own business.
-You would likely be the only competitor in your field who chose to adapt and apply these successful practices.
-This would translate into a competitive advantage that would advance your business and ultimately give you immense profits!
+You want to be the only competitor in your field who chose to adapt and apply these successful practices.
+This would translate into a competitive advantage that would advance your business and, ultimately, give you immense profits!

-A customer is one who purchases a commodity or service.
+- A customer is one who purchases a commodity or service.

-A client is one who is under the protection of another.
+- A client is one who is under the protection of another.

 Depending on which term you use, it changes how you would treat the people you do business with.
 But what does “under your protection” mean?
 This means that you avoid hard selling your products.

 This is known better as consultative selling.
 Think of it as building a deep, meaningful, and long-lasting relationship with your clients.
 This would ensure that they would remain your loyal client for a lifetime.

 This means you need to get your clients to perceive your business as offering a superior advantage or benefit that no competitor can provide.
 This differentiating factor needs to be so compelling that it would be irrational for clients to not choose your company.

-Boost the size of each purchase
+Boost the Volume of Each Purchase

 “Add-ons” can help you upgrade your client to a superior or larger alternative product or service.
 First and foremost, you need to understand your client’s intended use for that product or service.